WokLibCodeClub/OnlineCodeclub/README.md

 ### [Traffic Lights for Scratch](traffic_lights.md)

 Code two sets of traffic lights to control a junction using Scratch messages.
-Add a Pelican crossing for pedestrians!
+Add a Puffin crossing for pedestrians!

 ### [Space Race for Python ](space_race.md)